 All this leading up to a group trip where all folk outside Jamaica can register to sign up for the trip.
-The CONNEK team will then select 20-30 people to join the weekend trip and coordinate with them so the group is all together on the voyage.
+The CONNEK team will then select 14-20 people to join the weekend trip and coordinate with them so the group is all together on the voyage.
 From a party held at a Kingston venue run by a queer Jamaican, beach days, family dinners to even hiking trips in Jamaica’s Blue Mountain- CONNEK will be the perfect getaway for folks who join us on the trip.
-All activities of the trip will be an inclusive part of the CONNEK trip for attendees.

 During and after the trip in Jamaica, CONNEK will release a video series going over the trip and its impact of attendees after the trip ends.
-The CONNEK team will then hold a RAGGA x Jamsterdam family link up party here in NYC free for all supporters of the project where the Jamaican talent who was involved in the trip then comes to NYC.
+The CONNEK team will then hold a RAGGA x Jamsterdam family link up party here in NYC where the Jamaican talent who was involved in the trip then comes to NYC.
 CONNEK supporters of the project will also get gifts from the CONNEK team like a CONNEK zine with contributions from all the folk involved in Jamsterdam and RAGGA NYC.

 We hope that you will join us in raising funds for a project that has never been done before that is way overdue.
 Please donate and share our go fund me campaign.
 What better way to demystify and build kinship with a land/ people then to travel to them, celebrate and CONNEK?